gSantosP/gSantosP/README.md

 # Gabriel Santos Pereira

-Senior Fullstack Developer at [act digital](https://www.actdigital.com/) — I build applications that solve real business problems, from backend to UI.
+Senior Fullstack Developer — I build applications that solve real business problems, from backend to UI.

 I work mainly with **Java/Spring Boot** on the backend and **Angular/Vue.js** on the frontend, deploying to **AWS**.
 Also experienced with the **Node.js/Express** and **React/TypeScript** ecosystem.